markgw/uh-nlp19/docs/day1/index.md

 [on Moodle](https://moodle.helsinki.fi/course/view.php?id=33565#section-4).
 (Today is slightly different, see below.)
-Also submit a single Python file containing your full implementation.
+On other days, you will also submit a single Python file containing your full implementation (but that's not necessary today).

 ----